diningphil/CGMM/README.md

 [*Bacciu Davide, Errica Federico, Micheli Alessio: Contextual Graph Markov Model: A Deep and Generative Approach to Graph Processing.
 Proceedings of the 35th International Conference on Machine Learning.
 Vol. 80. pp. 294-303.*
 ](http://proceedings.mlr.press/v80/bacciu18a.html)

+### 24/5/19 UPDATE
+We provide an extended and refactored version of CGMM, implemented in Pytorch.
+There are additional experimental routines to try some common graph classification tasks.
+For INEX tasks, please refer to the original numpy branch.